vosh/dzen2/README.md

 clickable area at the clock uses gsimplecal

-make sure to point to the scripts in .conkyrc
+make sure to point to the scripts in .conkyrc and adjust the position of the windows in the scripts.